 Associated Field Trip

-A one week long field trip to the Island of Vulcano in the southern Aeolian Sea of Italy allows students to work on risk management in the context of volcanic hazards.
+A one week long field trip to the Island of La Palma in the Canary Islands (Spain) allows students to work on risk management in the context of volcanic hazards.
 Go to the Volcanic Risk page for more information.